Byzantine Anatolia: Background

-From Constantine to Phocas: 324 to 602 CE
+From Constantine to Phocas: 324 to 602 AD

 Anatolia's prosperity largely continued during the reign of Constantine the Great and his successors.
 The Anatolian peninsula would see part of the conflict between Constantine and his rival Licinius at the Battle of Chrysopolis, but on the whole the region would see little of the chaos that wracked other parts of the Empire during the next few centuries.

 The first major disruption of this peace was the Anastasian War during the reign of Anastasius I Dicorus.
 The border city of Theodosiopolis was sacked by the forces of the Sassanid Empire under Kavad I. Several other cities such as Amida and Martyropolis were also sacked during this time, but the bulk of the carnage was confined to the easternmost part of Anatolia, as the main focus of the war was Armenia.
 The Sassanid Empire, the largest opposing power to that of Byzantium in the region, would not make a determined effort to conquer Anatolia until the seventh century.
 Anatolia would occasionally receive the spillover of wars between Byzantium and Persia such as the Iberian War or Lazican War, but the region would never be directly threatened.